mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/index.md

 enterprise: 'no'
 ---

-DC/OS percona-mongo Service is an automated service that makes it easy to deploy and manage [Percona Server for MongoDB](https://www.percona.com/software/mongo-database/percona-server-for-mongodb) on Mesosphere [DC/OS](https://mesosphere.com/product/), eliminating nearly all of the complexity traditionally associated with managing a cluster of percona-mongo nodes.
+DC/OS percona-mongo is an automated service that makes it easy to deploy and manage [Percona Server for MongoDB](https://www.percona.com/software/mongo-database/percona-server-for-mongodb) on Mesosphere [DC/OS](https://mesosphere.com/product/), eliminating nearly all of the complexity traditionally associated with managing a cluster of percona-mongo nodes.

 ## Features